spacetelescope/aplc_optimization/README.md

 `aplc-optimization` is an object-orientated software toolkit to automate the exploration of APLC design parameter combinations.

-Documentation can be found online at https://aplc-optimization.readthedocs.io/
+Documentation can be found online at [https://aplc-optimization.readthedocs.io/](https://aplc-optimization.readthedocs.io/en/latest/)

 ## Requirements & Installation

 #### Prerequesits
 - Gurobi solver for Python.
-For licensing and installation instructions see [gurobipy](https://www.gurobi.com/documentation/9.1/quickstart_mac/cs_grbpy_the_gurobi_python.html).
+For licensing and installation instructions see [gurobipy](https://www.gurobi.com/documentation/9.1/quickstart_mac/cs_grbpy_the_gurobi_python.html), as well as the `aplc-optimization` [documentation](https://aplc-optimization.readthedocs.io/en/latest/installing.html#installing-the-optimization-solver-gurobi).

 #### Installing
 `aplc-optmization` has the following strong depenecies: